RAK4270 WisDuo Breakout Board Quick Start Guide

 You can see the data sent by the RAK4270 board on The Things Stack device console Live data section and the Last seen info should be few seconds ago.

-The ChirpStack, previously known as the LoRaServer project, provides open-source components for building LoRaWAN networks.
-Like the case of TTN, the RAK4270 Breakout Module is located in the periphery and transmits the data to the backend servers through a LoRa gateway.
-Learn more about ChirpStack.
+ChirpStack, formerly known as the LoRaServer project, offers open-source components for creating LoRaWAN networks.
+Similar to The Things Network (TTN), the RAK4270 Breakout Module operates at the periphery, transmitting data to backend servers via a LoRa gateway.
+For more information, visit theofficial ChirpStack website.

 In this section, you need the following requirements:

-- Have ChirpStack online gateway, the frequency band of the nodes should be consistent with the frequency band of the gateway in use.
+- Ensure that the ChirpStack online gateway is operational and that the frequency band of the nodes matches the frequency band of the gateway in use.

 - The RAK Serial Port Tool provided by RAK